 What to Expect If You Do Have a Bone Graft

-If you do need a bone graft then we have an experienced bone grafting surgeon here at Envy Smile Dental Spa who has all the necessary expertise and experience to make sure the treatment is a success and that it will be carried out in a way that is comfortable for you.
-If you only require a very small amount of bone, we may even be able to place the bone graft at the same time as your dental implant but otherwise it will be carried out beforehand and you will need to allow several months for the grafting material to fully integrate with your jawbone.
-Although this may add a little extra time to the overall treatment, it’s still well worth it as a properly planned dental implant can last for many years and will provide excellent results.
+If you need a bone graft, then we have an experienced periodontist here at Envy Smile Dental Spa in Brooklyn, NY who has all the necessary expertise and experience to make sure the treatment is a success and that it will be carried out in a way that is comfortable for you.
+If you only require a very small amount of bone, we may even be able to place the bone graft at the same time as your dental implant, but otherwise, it will be carried out beforehand, and you will need to allow several months for the grafting material to fully integrate with your jawbone.
+Although this may add a little extra time to the overall treatment, it’s still well worth it, as a properly planned dental implant can last for many years and will provide excellent results.

 Where do Bone Grafts Come from?

-There are a number of different materials that can be used during a bone graft as for example we can take the bone from another site in your body such as your hip or your chin.
-This can be advantageous as your body will recognize the bone is being your own so rejection would be extremely unlikely.
+There are several different materials that can be used during a bone graft.
+As for example, we can take the bone from another site in your body, such as your hip or your chin.
+This can be advantageous as your body will recognize the bone as your own, so rejection would be extremely unlikely.
 Another option is to use donor bone which will have been specially treated and sterilized to make sure it is safe for use.
-These days we often use artificial bone materials which are very sophisticated.
+These days we often use artificial bone materials, which are very sophisticated.
 These contain growth proteins that help your body to generate its own bone cells, gradually replacing the artificial bone graft.
 The end result is a strong and stable jawbone that can easily support your new dental implants.

 What Can’t You Do After a Dental Bone Graft?

 After the transplantation of bone tissue procedure, you need to take into consideration all the instructions of the surgeon for a faster recovery.
 It is essential to follow the next recommendations:

 - Don’t suck, spit, or rinse your mouth out vigorously during the first 3 days

 - Avoid smoking or using tobacco during the first week after the procedure